mozilla/skywriter/docs/tutorials/gui.html.markdown

 The new section is the `config` section.
 This provides the application configuration (about which you can read more in the [Embedder's Guide](../embedding/appconfig.html)).

-The `objects` part of the config is telling Bespin to create a "global" (global within Bespin) object called `toolbar`.
-Bespin will look for a factory called `tutorialtoolbar`, which happens to be what we defined in the `package.json` file.
+The `objects` part of the config is telling Skywriter to create a "global" (global within Skywriter) object called `toolbar`.
+Skywriter will look for a factory called `tutorialtoolbar`, which happens to be what we defined in the `package.json` file.

-The `gui` part of the config is telling Bespin to toss the component (object) that we created with the name `toolbar` into the "north" part of the interface.
-Bespin uses a simple "border layout" with north, south, east, west and center locations.
+The `gui` part of the config is telling Skywriter to toss the component (object) that we created with the name `toolbar` into the "north" part of the interface.
+Skywriter uses a simple "border layout" with north, south, east, west and center locations.
 So, our toolbar should appear at the top of the page.